MortimerSnerd/WickedLobster/Readme.md

 - had to change wicked engine lib to use multithreaded runtime (not mt dll), and add a preprocessor to set ITERATOR_DEBUG_LEVEL to the same level set in Lobster.

+- Getting more experience with bindings, starting to get some ideas of how to automate the worst of the boilerplate.
+There's not as much I can reuse from the \*LuaBind classes, so I still may need to make a manual list.
+The Lobster side is fairly mechanical based on types, and on the wibinding.h side, can at least generate the function headers leave the wicked api calls a manual work.

 ### Things to copy into gamedir
 - WickedEngine
     - Content/